open-zaak/open-zaak/docs/installation/config/env_config.rst

 * ``IMPORT_DOCUMENTEN_BATCH_SIZE``: is the number of rows that will be processed at a time.
 Used for bulk importing ``EnkelvoudigInformatieObject``'s.

+* ``SESSION_COOKIE_SAMESITE``: The value of the SameSite flag on the session cookie.
+  This flag prevents the cookie from being sent in cross-site requests thus preventing CSRF attacks and making some methods of stealing session cookie impossible.
+Defaults to: ``Strict``.

+* ``CSRF_COOKIE_SAMESITE``: The value of the SameSite flag on the CSRF cookie.
+This flag prevents the cookie from being sent in cross-site requests.
+Defaults to: ``Strict``.

 Initial superuser creation
 --------------------------